alexriosdev/hou01-seng-ft-100520/02-intro-to-oo/README.md

 Write an implementation of a bank account that meets the following requirements:

-* can print the balance of the account
+- [ ] can print the balance of the account
-* can deposit money into the account
+- [ ] can deposit money into the account
-* can withdraw money from the account
+- [ ] can withdraw money from the account
-* keeps track of the account number
+- [ ] keeps track of the account number
-* keeps track of the customer id of the account